emipa606/PersonalMod/README.md

 -Stellar power station.There are two sizes (Size: 1x1.
 3x3.)
 -A battery with a huge capacity, and armor that covers everything at full resistance.
 -A low-key inner lining that can make you invulnerable.And it will help you avoid the effects of natural temperature.
--A melee weapon named &quot;镜面杀戮&quot;.It&apos;s destructive.
+-A melee weapon named "镜面杀戮".It's destructive.
 -[spoiler] Well, I just want to draw some interesting equipment for fun	[/spoiler]

 ----- #  Use carefully